Let me whisk you away for a moment. Are you ready?

-If you’re finding Seminyak a bit to bougie for your tastes, try heading a little south to the neighborhood of Legian.
+If you’re finding staying in Seminyak a bit to bougie for your tastes, head a little south to the neighbourhood of Legian.
 Legian is great because it has a little bit of everything: some shopping here, some bars there, and plenty of beach in between.
 The vibes are not too extreme and the energy here feels much more stable.

 The beaches of Legian are well kept and somewhat laidback.
 They are definitely more like Kuta than Seminyak though, with lots of shacks and happy hour offerings.

 The shopping in Legian is diverse and you can find just about anything here.
 There are plenty of boutiques that sell more than just the usual Bintang shirts and phallic souvenirs though you can still find plenty of those latter items in Legian.
 Overall, prices in Legian are only slightly higher than those Kuta but less than Seminyak.

 Bar-wise, Legian almost blends seemingly into Kuta as they’re very close to one another.
 Zanzibar Beach Front, Bounty Discotheque, Engine Room, and Sky Garden all worth visiting.